 Starting Off Simple

 Now that you've gone over kitchen safety and how to use equipment, you want to decide on what you and your children want to make.
-You may want to take into consideration the age of the children, their level of comprehension as well as the amount of children you will be working with.
-For example, I had a class of 32 fourth graders and only 2 of them had ever cooked on a semi-regular basis.
-I had to start with something a little simple which didn't require a lot of steps, tools or ingredients.
+You may want to take into consideration the age of the children, their level of comprehension as well as the number of children you will be working with.
+For example, I had a class of 32 fourth-graders, and only 2 of them had ever cooked on a semi-regular basis.
+I had to start with something a little simple which didn't require a lot of steps, tools, or ingredients.
 I will use this class as my example since there was quite a bit of trial and error.

 Simple Oreo Pudding Treat